Follow Us! ThumbsUp

 • Very narrow focus: ArkOwl is not a standalone risk management tool but can boost the efficacy of an existing risk analysis stack by providing reliable, insightful email and phone number verification and analysis.

 The company’s powerful risk management tool, RiskOps is a platform combining every layer of customer risk assessment, from onboarding screening to hardened KYC.
-The RiskOps suite has modules for seemingly every potential application within ecommerce and fintech risk management, including for identity verification, account opening, account takeovers, AML, KYC/CDD, transaction fraud, and watchlist screening.
+The RiskOps suite has modules for seemingly every potential application within ecommerce and fintech risk management, including identity verification, account opening, account takeovers, AML, KYC and CDD, transaction fraud, and watchlist screening.

 Feedzai Pros

-• Visual link analysis: Genome by Feedzai gives fraud analysts and managers a quicker, more efficient way to visualize results that has been lauded by industry insiders.
+• Visual link analysis: Genome by Feedzai gives fraud analysts and managers a quicker, more efficient way to visualize results, which industry insiders have lauded.

 • AML screening: As it caters to banking, Feedzai can check sanctions lists, PEP lists, and other key sources to satisfy its customers’ anti-money laundering compliance obligations.